 One of the most frustrating situations to find yourself in is a course where all of your friends are in the "easier section".
 For most of us, it feels like this happens all of the time.
 As part of a growing set of GPA visualizations, students in the Spring 2017 section of CS 205: Data Driven Discovery took a deep dive into the GPA dataset to find out whether the perception of disparity of grades between different sections is true or not.

-Using GPA data from the most recent seven semesters (Fall 2014 through Spring 2018, including summers/winters when available), we found the distribution of every section/instructor group within every course.
-For example, Calculus I (MATH 221) has been taught by ten different primary instructors recently.
+Using GPA data from the most recent six semesters (Fall 2015 through Fall 2018, including summers/winters when available), we found the distribution of every section/instructor group within every course.
+For example, Calculus I (MATH 221) has been taught by seven different primary instructors recently.
 We found the following distributions:

 In the preparation of this work, we found other factors — including the time of day of the lecture and if the course was in-person or online — also have a major contribution to the final grades in a course.
 We hope others will dive deeper into these factors in the future.

 Type the subject for any course at UIUC (eg: CS for Computer Science) to find the disparity of grades between different sections of a course: